Organizing resources

 Foundational organization concepts

 HCP Terraform helps you organize the infrastructure resources you want to manage with Terraform.
-It begins with the organization concept, which usually corresponds to your entire organization.
-You can have one or more Projects under the Organization.
-Each project can then manage a collection of workspaces and/or Stacks.
-Workspaces and Stacks are containers to manage simple and complex Terraform configurations and their associated state files.
+It begins with the organization concept, which corresponds to your entire organization.
+You can have one or more projects under the organization.
+Each project then manages a collection of workspaces and Stacks as applicable.
+Workspaces and Stacks are containers managing Terraform configurations and their associated state files.

 Access management